-The Great Barrier Reef is a natural spectacular and one not to missed
+The Great Barrier Reef is a natural spectacle and one not to miss

-Consisting of more than 2900 individual reefs and 900 islands just waiting to be explored.
+Explore more than 2900 individual reefs and 900 islands.

-As the largest reef system in the world, and the only reef system visible from space, it hosts a diversity of marine life and hard and soft corals, offering an underwater paradise for scuba divers and snorkelers.
+The most extensive Reef system globally, and the only Reef system visible from space, hosts a diversity of marine life and hard and soft corals, offering scuba divers and snorkelers an underwater paradise.

-The Great Barrier Reef in Australia is more than 18 million years old, offering a historic and magnificent experience for anyone diving into the tropical waters.
+In Australia, the Great Barrier Reef is more than 18 million years old, offering a historical and magnificent experience for anyone scuba diving into the tropical waters.

-Great Barrier Reef tours allow you to explore more than 450 types of vibrant hard and soft corals, 1500 types of fish and 4000 types of molluscs.
+This Reef is home to more than 450 vibrant hard and soft corals with 1600 types of fish and 4000 molluscs.

-The Great Barrier Reef in Australia is among the most highly sought diving destination in the world and for good reason.
+Australia’s Great Barrier Reef is among the most highly sought diving destinations globally, and for a good reason.

-You won’t find coral, marine life or water conditions quite like it anywhere else on the planet.
+You won’t find coral, marine life or water conditions like it anywhere else on the planet.

-No matter where you choose to dive in the Great Barrier Reef, you get up close to the best marine life in the world– both during the day and at night.
+Wherever you visit the Great Barrier Reef, you get close to the best marine life in the World.

-With ample opportunities to explore, you’ll find underwater walls, caverns, bommies, shipwrecks and much more– all boasting marine life.
+There are ample opportunities to explore and find underwater walls, caverns, bommies, and shipwrecks, all boasting spectacular marine life.

 Great Barrier Reef Fun Facts

-Christmas Tree worms can be in a variety of colours red, blue, purple or green.
+Christmas Tree worms can be in various colours: red, blue, purple or green.

 The worms often have eyespots located in the branchial Crown that are sensitive to light.